Psalm 49 – What Money Can’t Buy

 iii.
 His glory shall not descend after him: “His worship, his honour, his lordship, and his grace, will alike find their titles ridiculous in the tomb.
 Hell knows no aristocracy.
 Your dainty and delicate sinners shall find that eternal burnings have no respect for their affectations and refinements.”
 (Spurgeon)

 c.
-While he lives he blesses himself… for men will praise you: Yes, the men and women who trust and boast in riches are often pleased with themselves and others are pleased with them.
-Yet that is short lived.
-They will die, and go to the generations of his fathers.
+While he lives he blesses himself…for men will praise you: Yes, the men and women who trust and boast in riches are often pleased with themselves and others are pleased with them.
+Yet that is short-lived.
+Each will die, and go to the generations of his fathers.

 i.
 For men will praise you: “The generality of men worship success, however it may be gained.
 The colour of the winning horse is no matter; it is the winner, and that is enough.”
 (Spurgeon)